KPHO-TV: Former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KPHO-TV broadcasts from South Mountain.
+Its signal is multiplexed:

 On December 20, 2006, KPHO began broadcasting a local weather multicast service called CBS 5 Weather Now on digital subchannel 5.2, displaying a loop of current weather conditions and graphics.
 The service was moved to KTVK as subchannel 3.3 in 2015, at which time Cozi TV was added to 5.2.

 During the 2006 and 2007 NCAA men's basketball tournaments, KPHO used pop-up digital subchannels and split the analog and 5.1 digital channels to air four games at once in the early rounds.

 KPHO-TV's primary subchannel is available in ATSC 3.0 format on KASW.
 As part of the Phoenix-area hosting plan for subchannels of KASW and KFPH-CD—Phoenix's two ATSC 3.0 stations—KFPH-CD's subchannel of Ion Mystery is placed on the KPHO multiplex.

 Analog-to-digital conversion

-KPHO-DT was the first digital television facility in operation in Phoenix, going on the air in February 1999.
-The station then shut down its analog signal, over VHF channel 5, at 11:59 p.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KPHO-DT was the first digital television facility in operation in Phoenix, going on the air in 1999.
+The station ended regular programming on its analog signal, over VHF channel 5, at 11:59 p.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 17.

-As part of the SAFER Act, KPHO kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
+As part of the SAFER Act, KPHO kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.